Genericity of Lyapunov spectrum of bounded random compact operators on infinite-dimensional Hilbert spaces: Proof of Theorem A

 \subsection{Density of bounded random compact operators having finite number of Lyapunov exponents}

 The set $\cS$ defined as in \eqref{SimpleLE} consists of random compact operators satisfying that both the number of Lyapunov exponents is finite and the Lyapunov spectrum corresponding to the finite Lyapunov exponents is simple.
-The main ingredient in our proof of the density of $\cS$ is the density of simple Lyapunov spectrum of linear random dynamical systems in a finite dimensional space stated as in Theorem \ref{Density}.
+The main ingredient in our proof of the density of $\cS$ is the density of simple Lyapunov spectrum of linear random dynamical systems in a finite-dimensional space given in \cite{Knill92,Arnold_Cong_1999}, see also Theorem \ref{Density} for a concrete form of this result.